-^{522 2021} Form EIA-860 Data - Schedule 3, 'Generator Data' (Operable Units Only)
+521 2021 Form EIA-860 Data - Schedule 3, 'Generator Data' (Operable Units Only)

-NREL ATB for durations up to eight hours; IRP cost assumptions for longer durations apply the NREL ATB methodology and are derived from the same energy and power cost estimates.
+The representative battery energy storage systems (BESS) costs and performance characteristics are now based on lithium-ion technology.
+These data are sourced from the NREL ATB for durations up to eight hours; IRP cost assumptions for longer durations apply the NREL ATB methodology and are derived from the same energy and power cost estimates.

 The NREL ATB derives fixed operational expenditures as a percentage (2.5 percent) of the overnight capital for BESS.
 As a result, these expenditures vary with by battery duration as summarized in Table 153.
-Fixed operational expenditures are inclusive of amounts required to compensate for degradation to enable the battery system to have a constant capacity throughout its life.523
+Fixed operational expenditures are inclusive of amounts required to compensate for degradation to enable the battery system to have a constant capacity throughout its life.522